-The right level should be between 2 and 11 % of the audio multiplex signal, measured in peak-to-peak values.
-Recommended value is about 4 to 5 %, which results in 3.4 kHz deviation of the FM carrier.
+The correct level should be between 2 and 11 % of the audio multiplex signal, measured by oscilloscope in peak-topeak values on the modulator input.
+Recommended value is such that results in 3.4 kHz deviation of the FM carrier.
 Don't forget that the maximum total FM carrier deviation with RDS and MPX signal is 75 kHz.
+It is much easier to use any FM broadcast analyzer for setting the RDS level precisely.